 Open door policy

-The leadership team and the managers are building blocks of a culture within an organization.
+The leadership team and the manager’s feedback are building blocks of a culture within an organization.
 They are the ones establishing the ground rules and deciding how to build company culture.
 The onus lies on them, and they can successfully promote culture by being the first ones to follow it.

-The leadership team should practice an open feedback culture and be quick to implement good suggestions they may receive.
+The leadership team should practice an open feedback culture with the help of anonymous feedback tools and be quick to implement good suggestions they may receive.
 Then, when they walk the talk, other employees will be motivated to do the same.

 Tips for giving feedback